 Genetics has advanced understanding of many disorders, sometimes allowing them to be reclassified.
-For example, classification of many spinocerebellar ataxias has been changed from one based on clinical criteria to one based on genetic criteria (see Movement and Cerebellar Disorders: Hereditary ataxias).
+For example, classification of many spinocerebellar ataxias has been changed from one based on clinical criteria to one based on genetic criteria (see Hereditary ataxias).
 The Online Mendelian Inheritance in Man (OMIM) database is a searchable catalog of human genes and genetic disorders.

-Genetic testing is used to diagnose many disorders (eg, Turner's syndrome, Klinefelter's syndrome, hemochromatosis).
+Genetic testing is used to diagnose many disorders (eg, Turner syndrome, Klinefelter syndrome, hemochromatosis).
 Diagnosis of a genetic disorder often indicates that relatives of the affected person should be screened for the genetic defect or for carrier status.
+A catalog of genetic tests is available worldwide from GeneTests.
+Reviews of many genetic diseases with diagnostic strategies and recommendations for risk counseling are available from GeneReviews.

 Genetic screening may be indicated in populations at risk of a particular genetic disorder.
 The usual criteria for genetic screening are